 — Kylian Mbappé (@KMbappe) August 15, 2020

-However, last season, Kylian Mbappe had hit back at criticism over the quality of Ligue 1 as two French clubs played in the Champions League semi-finals and no English, Spanish or Italian sides qualified for that stage.
+However, in the 2019-20 season, Kylian Mbappe had hit back at criticism over the quality of Ligue 1 as two French clubs played in the Champions League semi-finals and no English, Spanish or Italian sides qualified for that stage.

-With two French clubs participating in this year’s Champions League semi-finals, PSG star Mbappe could not resist a sly jibe.
+With two French clubs participating in that year’s Champions League semi-finals, PSG star Mbappe could not resist a sly jibe.
 He tweeted ‘FARMERS LEAGUE’ with a clown face emoji, while also congratulating Lyon for their quarter-final success over Manchester City.

 The term ‘French League’ could also be given to the Italian Serie A that has seen Juventus win 9 consecutive titles.

 But the fact remains that the Serie A titles have been shared among many clubs long before Juventus became the dominant force they are now.
 For instance, in the 2019-20 season Juventus just edged out Inter Milan to the Serie A title, with the San Siro club missing out on the Scudetto by just ONE point.

 But the same cannot be said about Ligue 1 and Bundesliga, where it has been a regular occurrence in both leagues over the years.
 Bayern and PSG have been flying away with the domestic titles and will continue to do so for the foreseeable future.

-Premier League fans have recently branded the La Liga as a ‘farmers league’ following Thomas Tuchel’s Chelsea’s Champions League victory over Atletico Madrid.
+Premier League fans have branded the La Liga as a ‘farmers league’ following Thomas Tuchel’s Chelsea’s Champions League victory over Atletico Madrid in.
 Barcelona were thrashed by Paris Saint-Germain, while Borussia Dortmund were knocked out by Sevilla.

-This does not paint a good picture for La Liga as Atletico Madrid who sit on top of the league were comprehensively beaten by the London giants.
-What’s more, the aggregate score between Premier League and La Liga teams in Europe this season is 11-0
+This does not paint a good picture for La Liga as Atletico Madrid who won the 2020-21 league title were comprehensively beaten by the London giants.
+What’s more, the aggregate score between Premier League and La Liga teams in Europe that season was 11-0